lukasroegner/homebridge-philips-hue-sync-box/README.md

 * Information button: toggle HDMI inputs
 * Play/Pause: toggle on/off

+Additionally, each TV accessory can have an integrated lightbulb with support for:
+* On/Off
+* Brightness

 **Important**: TV accessories must be added to HomeKit manually, the logs show the pin for adding them (should be the same pin as for the plugin).

 ## Installation